-On this page you can purchase low-cost learning materials on Australian migration law topics.
-These materials do not attract CPD points, but are of an equally high standard to the CPD we offer.
+On this page RMAs can purchase low-cost learning materials on Australian migration law topics.
+These migration law training materials do not attract CPD points.

-The materials are a valuable repository of videos and papers which can assist your learning as a migration agent, and at a low cost.
+The Australian migration law training materials are a valuable repository of videos and papers which can assist your learning as a migration agent, and at a low cost.

-These materials are supplementary to your annual CPD requirements.
-The information within the materials is current and up to date.
+These migration law training materials are supplementary to your annual CPD requirements.
+The information within the migration law training webinar replays is current and up to date.

 After checkout, you will receive a confirmation email containing links to download your selected items.
 Your tax invoice / receipt will be available after payment under 'My Account'.